-I still remember the days when I started using Linux with Ubuntu 4.04 in 2004, students apply for installation CD on Ubuntu’s website, then we will receive a package which contains CD in several days later.
+I still remember the days when I started using Linux with Ubuntu 4.04 in 2004.
+Students apply for installation CD on Ubuntu’s website.
+We will receive a package which contains a CD several days later.

 Why learn Linux?

 Maybe you have heard that Linux is cooler tools for hackers, or that Linux is more developer-friendly.
-In my opinion, there are three key reasons for learning Linux.
+In my opinion, there are three critical reasons for learning Linux.

 - Learn system programming API and low-level programming.
 With the trend of IoT, there is more software involving low-level programming, coding with standard C/C++ is a requirement for this kind of task.
 This kind of development usually needs proficient skills with Linux.